-- Our first stop today will be at Maaloula, a small Christian town that was almost completely decimated by ISIS in 2014. - We will visit a Greek Catholic church which was destroyed but has already largely been rebuilt. - This will be your first opportunity to properly explore the destruction that is now so commonplace in Syria, at the Safir Hotel.
+- Today we'll leave Damascus to start exploring the rest of the country. - Our first stop today will be at Maaloula, a small Christian town that was almost completely decimated by ISIS in 2014. - We will visit a Greek Catholic church which was destroyed but has already largely been rebuilt. - This will be your first opportunity to properly explore the destruction that is now so commonplace in Syria, at the Safir Hotel.
 Until 2014 it was a 4 star hotel with plenty of international guests, but is now a shell filled with rubble.
-There are still "do not disturb" signs, menus, folders of guest information, time sheets, crockery and all sorts of other things amongst the debris. - We'll walk through a canyon to the St Sergious and Bakhous Monastery where you'll have the chance to meet nuns who were kidnapped and held hostage for several years. - Homs, another of the worst affected places during the Syrian war. - Stop on the way at the ruins of one of the many villages of "beehive houses" that are smattered across the Syrian desert.
-Built in the shape of beehives, the conical houses are made of mud and straw and are designed to keep the inhabitants cool in summer and warm in winter. - We'll stop at the St. Mary Church of the Holy Belt, the Seat of the Syriac Orthodox Church, where the Virgin Mary's belt was kept until shortly before the war.
+There are still "do not disturb" signs, menus, folders of guest information, time sheets, crockery and all sorts of other things amongst the debris. - We'll walk through a canyon to the St Sergious and Bakhous Monastery where you'll have the chance to meet nuns who were kidnapped and held hostage for several years. - Our next stop will be Homs, another of the worst affected places during the Syrian war.
+We'll take a walk through one of the most destroyed parts of the city, where you can really get a close up look at the damage.
+A few families have already started moving back in, so kids will come up and want to speak to you. - We'll make a quick stop at the St. Mary Church of the Holy Belt, the Seat of the Syriac Orthodox Church, where the Virgin Mary's belt was kept until shortly before the war.
 Fortunately the belt was already removed before the church was looted and all the icons and artwork were burnt or stolen. - Visit the grave of Frans van der Lugt, a Dutch Jesuit priest who established a community centre and farm in Homs where he worked with the homeless, disabled, sick and hungry, as well as for harmony between Christians and Muslims.
-Greatly respected by locals, he was then shot dead in the garden in 2014 by members of the Al-Nusra Front, and it is now a memorial to him and his work. - Continue the drive to Aleppo with a couple of stops along the way, arriving in the early evening. - Free time for dinner and the rest of the evening, however if you want to join us, we can take you for the best falafel in Syria.
+Greatly respected by locals, he was then shot dead in the garden in 2014 by members of the Al-Nusra Front, and it is now a memorial to him and his work. - And finally, we'll visit a popular local restaurant which was the local ISIS headquarters when they were in control. - Continue the drive to Aleppo with a couple of stops along the way, arriving in the early evening. - Free time for dinner and the rest of the evening, however if you want to join us, we can take you for the best falafel in Syria .

-Day 4: Aleppo - Friday September 30th
+Day 4: Aleppo - Tuesday June 6th